 Malaya is a Variety of Pyrope

 Interpreting the Graph: Based on the location of graph points in this study, we consider Standard Pyrope, Rhodolite, Chrome Pyrope, Pastel Pyrope and Malaya to be varieties of the Pyrope species.
-Color Change Garnet can be classified as either a variety of Pyrope or Spessartine, depending on a particular gem's primary composition.
+Color Change Garnet can be classified as either a variety of Pyrope or Spessartine species, depending on a particular gem's primary composition.
 This researcher does not consider Color Change Garnet to be a sub-variety of Malaya, as do some gemologists.
 Study results show that Malaya is a variety of Pyrope in the vast majority of cases, but we do find a small percentage of Malayas that are primarily Spessartine.
 There is considerable overlap in composition among different Pyralspite varieties, particularly between Rhodolite, Malaya and Standard Pyrope.
-Distinguishing between these can at times be subjective (see page 6).
+Distinguishing between these can at times be subjective (see page 13).